NOAA Logo

 GOES Electron Flux

 The electron flux measured by the GOES satellites indicates the intensity of the outer electron radiation belt at geostationary orbit.
-Measurements are made in two integral flux channels, one channel measuring all electrons with energies greater than 0.8 million electron Volts (MeV) and one channel measuring all electrons with energies greater than 2 MeV.
+Measurements are made in ten differential flux channels and one integral flux channel.
+The differential flux channels measure electrons in ten discrete bands from 50 thousand electron volt (keV) to 4 million electron volts (MeV).
+The integral channel measures all electrons with energies greater than 2 MeV.

 When measured at geostationary orbit, the electron fluxes also exhibit a substantial spatial variability, independent of the temporal changes due to magnetic field reconfiguration and particle acceleration/loss.
 The electron fluxes at geostationary orbit typically have their highest values near local noon and their lowest values near local midnight.
 This spatial feature is due to the structure of the magnetospheric magnetic field, strong at noon and weak at midnight, caused by the pressure of the solar wind on the day side of the magnetosphere.